Estimated reading time: 5 minutes

 A business checking account is just like a personal checking account; only it is used exclusively for business purposes.
 You can access your checking account and pay vendors, bills, and day-to-day business expenses.

 When choosing a bank or credit union for your business banking needs, don’t rush into it and make a decision without doing your due diligence.
-You want to pick a business banking resource that works best for you based on your needs offers the most benefits.
+You want to pick a business banking resource that works best for you based on your needs and offers the most benefits.

 The opinions voiced in this material are for general information only and are not intended to provide specific advice or recommendations for any individual.